Most Owners of New EVs Give Up The Often-Cited Maintenance & Repair Advantage

 EVs are Driven Less Than Other Types of Vehicles

 Vehicles with battery-electric powertrains are driven far less miles per year on average than vehicles with conventional or hybrid powertrains. iSeeCars found that popular EV models like the Nissan Leaf and Chevy Bolt are driven about half the annual miles of vehicles overall.
 Even popular models like the Tesla Model 3 and Model Y are driven on average about 10,000 miles per year.
-That’s 50% less than the 15,000 mile per year average EPA uses when determining its fuel costs.
-Drive less and your maintenance needs are less, regardless of the technology you own.
+The EPA uses an average 50% higher (15,000 miles) when determining its fuel costs.
+Drive less, and your maintenance needs are less, regardless of the technology you own.

 Older EVs Service Costs- What Does the Data Say?